I used to be a tither.

 If you don’t know the answer, then I will tell you.
 No, they do not.

 “Is that the reason why you don’t tithe, Eric?”

-Before we do, for those of you who don’t know, a tithe simply means “one tenth.”
+A tithe simply means “one tenth.”
 Most churches and denominations today teach that the Bible commands us to give one-tenth or ten percent of our income to the church.
 This is referred to as “tithing.”
 Anything given above ten percent is considered an offering.

 The first place that we find the word “tithe” in the Bible is in Genesis, Chapter 14.
 Abram’s nephew, Lot, had moved to Sodom.
 War had broken out.
 Lot was captured and carried off into captivity together with everything he owned.

 Abram assembled a small army and went after the army of King Kedorlaomer.
 His army wiped out King Kedorlaomer’s army, and he rescued Lot and recovered all the possessions that Kedorlaomer’s army had taken.

 Abram then met with the King of Sodom and the King of Salem, Melchizedek.
 Abram gave Melchizedek one-tenth of all that he had recovered.
 The King of Sodom asked Abram to release all the Sodomites that had been captured, but told him that he could keep spoils of war.

 Let’s stop right here for minute.